lm3nitro/Projects/New/Scapy/Firewall policy testing.md

 > FIN (Finish): Indicates that the sender has finished sending data.
 > Hex: 0x01

-Another view of the script in Pycharm:
+Another view of the script in PyCharm:

 ![Pasted image 20241006162717](https://github.com/user-attachments/assets/16a6a7c0-4b0a-4a8f-b7ba-7cf87c8dab37)